 Item Description Date Acquired Purchase Cost Value at Start Depreciation Value at End

 , Total Deprecia tion (This is a n Expense):

-al Project Assets:
+Value e at End/Tota al Project Assets:

 Project Animal Inventory:

 List all animals you own at the beginning of the project and add any animals you purchase or animal(s) born during the project year.
 Animals sold during the year should be recorded under OTHER INCOME.
 Animals sold should have a zero dollar value at end of project for this page.